What is gohenry?gohenry is a financial tool for children aged from 6 to 18 (and for their parents). It consists of:

 When it comes to deciding whether gohenry is the right solution for your family, there are two main factors to take into account: price and parental control.

 Secondly, the parental control features are really thorough and if you turn off the cash withdrawals, your children won’t be able to spend a penny without you knowing what it was for.
-Which is amazing if you want to initiate your six-year-old to personal finance in a super-safe environment.
+Which is amazing if you want to initiate your six-year-old in personal finance in a super-safe environment.
 On the other hand, your children will probably grow out of gohenry well before they turn 18 and expect you to grant them some actual independence and privacy, for which a regular children’s bank account is probably more adequate.

 An easy and fun way to pay your kids pocket money and teach them good money habits